I need human help to enter verification code (office hours only)

 Who We Are

 Beth Ahabah Museum & Archives is Richmond's museum of Jewish history, art and culture.
-It is located in the Fan District of Richmond, in a 20th century row house, just east of the sanctuary building for Congregation Beth Ahabah.
+It is located in the Fan District of Richmond, in the Congregation Beth Ahabah administration building , just west of the sanctuary building.

 Our Mission